Used Aircraft Parts Will Take Over the Market

 While plane retirements have temporarily grounded the MRO sector, they will actually play a huge role in their return to pre-COVID revenue levels.
-Retired planes are extremely valuable to USM (Used Serviceable Materials) companies because they are full of serviceable used parts.
+Retired planes are extremely valuable to USM (Used Serviceable Materials) companies because they are full of serviceable used parts available to salvage.
 Not only that, but as airline companies slowly start to add flights and get back to their pre-COVID-19 schedules, they are going to need more of their planes.
 More planes in the air inevitably means more planes that need maintenance.
 Repairing existing planes, rather than buying new ones, will be key as airline companies try to save money.
 They may also turn to parts that make their airplanes COVID-19 safe.
 For example, as airlines worry about recycled air on their planes, HEPA filters could become a must.
 While repairing and updating planes will help the MRO sector as a whole, USM companies stand to benefit the most from these money-saving efforts, and Proponent is here to help.